fieldtrip/website/workshop/natmeg/preprocessing.md

             elec: [1x1 struct]    % Electrode positions etc
              cfg: [1x1 struct]    % Settings used in computing this time-locked analysis

 The most important fields are data_MEG.trial containing the individual trials and data_MEG.time containing the time vector for each trial.
-To visualize the single trial data (trial 1) on one channel (channel 130) do the followin
+To visualize the single trial data (trial 1) on one channel (channel 130) do the following:

     plot(data_MEG.time{1}, data_MEG.trial{1}(130,:))
     print -dpng natmeg_preproc1.png